 On 20 November 2017, NSW made further changes to the GLS to better prepare novice drivers for real world hazards.

 - Moving the Hazard Perception Test to the Learner phase to ensure they have these skills before the progress to solo driving

 - Removing the requirement to pass the Driver Qualification Test before progressing to a full licence.
 Instead, the time a P2 driver spends on their P2 licence will be extended by 6 months each time they receive a licence suspension.
 This will only apply if they receive a demerit point suspension or a suspension for committing a higher risk road traffic offence (such as exceeding the speed limit by 30km/h or more).
 Find out more about the extension for P2 drivers who receive a suspension.

 The changes align the NSW GLS system with the Australian GLS Policy Framework - a best practice model for graduated licensing - endorsed by all Australian states and territories.

 Overview – learner to full licence

-From Monday 20 November 2017, you need to complete 6 steps to progress from a learner to a full licence:
+There are 6 key steps that need to be achieved to progress from a learner to a full licence:

 - Attempt the Hazard Perception Test (HPT).
 This is a computer-based touch screen test that measures your ability to recognise potentially dangerous situations on the road and respond appropriately.
 If you're under 25 you need to hold your learner licence for at least 12 months and complete your 120 hours of supervised driving practice, including 20 hours of night driving, before moving to step 4.
 If you're 25 or over you can go straight to step 4 after you pass the HPT.